Delroy Garrett: Fictional character biography

-Garrett re-emerged as a member of Captain America's "Secret Avengers," declaring his stance against the Superhuman Registration Act.
-He was named among the missing in the wake of the final battle of the Civil War.
+During the Civil War storyline, Garrett re-emerged as a member of Captain America's Secret Avengers, declaring his stance against the Superhuman Registration Act.
+He was named among the missing in the wake of the final battle.

-Following the passage of the Superhuman Registration Act, Garrett was recruited in the Fifty State Initiative.
+Following the Superhuman Registration Act's passage, Garrett was recruited in the Fifty State Initiative.
 Serving as a squad instructor, he assisted in the training of new recruits while training to become a team leader for one of the 50 states.
-Garrett took on a new alias, that of 3-D Man, and when his Initiative training was complete he was assigned to Hawaii.
+Garrett took on a new alias, 3-D Man, and when his Initiative training was complete he was assigned to Hawaii.